Antauri/spark-groovy-support/README.md

 - you intercept the script;
 - you compile it, save it to a JAR, use Spark's addJar method before launching the script in the driver context;
 - script runs, returns two keys in JSON "output" (from println*, etc.) and "return" (last object in script or specific return stmt);
+- in case of exception it just returns "exception" (single) with the stacktrace;
 - profit!

+The method below could (in theory) be extended to any other kind of scripting language which can provide a compilation to byte[]-code path.
+Groovy was (in all honesty) the simplest one to do.
+We are still researching support for other languages, yet implementations may be possible for:
+- Janino;
+- Kotlin;
+- Ceylon;
+- Javascript (see Eclair-JS);
+- Jython;

 ```
 package net.somewhere.to.your.package;